Medicare Inpatient Methodology

 Hospital Readmissions Reduction Program

-Step 4: Apply DSH and IME Add-Ons
+Step 4: Calculate DSH Add-On

 Disproportionate Share Hospital (DSH) Adjustment

-Source: DSHPCT field from CMS Impact File
+Source: DSHOPP field from CMS Impact File (this is the operating DSH factor, already computed)

 Indirect Medical Education (IME) Adjustment